-Some project managers see the business case simply as a tool for securing project authorization and funding.
-A well-written business case has substantial additional value that experienced project managers have, including the knowledge of how to exploit throughout the project lifecycle.
+Captain’s Log, Entry 7279.3—Some managers see the business case simply as a tool for securing project authorization and funding.
+Experienced project managers, however, understand that a principle-driven case has substantial additional value to exploit throughout the project lifecycle.

 A principle is a fundamental truth or proposition that serves as the foundation for a system of belief or behavior or for a chain of reasoning.

 Very few business cases built today qualify as principle driven cases.
 A principle driven case manifests in short, concise documents that don’t need exhaustive descriptions to take into account every eventuality.
 Case building with a principle driven approach is efficient, and case usage is clear and straightforward.
 And, principle driven cases have proven uniquely effective in improving project performance and delivering business value for the organization.

 Cases Succeed and Cases Fail

 To the Project Manager seeking funding, business case success means getting a “Yes” for the funding request and authorization to begin the project.
 Corporate officers and PMO Leaders have different criteria for declaring a business case successful or unsuccessful.
 They see the case from the point of view of the organization that will realize business benefits and also pay the costs of project funding.
 To them:

 A successful business case . . .

 - Gives decision makers the confidence they need to take action.

 - Differentiates clearly between projects that should be funded and those that should not.

 A business case is unsuccessful when . . .